Timothy Dudley-Smith: Early life and education

 Dudley-Smith was born on 26 December 1926 in Manchester, England, to Phyllis and Arthur Smith.
 His father was a schoolteacher in Derbyshire who instilled in Dudley-Smith a love for poetry.
 Arthur fell ill and died when Dudley-Smith was eleven years old and shortly thereafter, he desired to be a minister.
 He was educated at Tonbridge School before studying maths and then theology at Pembroke College, Cambridge.
 After graduating in 1947, he began his ordination training at Ridley Hall, Cambridge.
-He was ordained deacon in 1950 and priest in 1951 by Christopher Chavasse, the Bishop of Rochester.

 Ministry

-After ordination, Dudley-Smith served as a curate in Northumberland Heath from 1950 to 1953 and as an honorary chaplain to Chavasse.
+Dudley-Smith was ordained deacon in 1950 and priest in 1951 by Christopher Chavasse, the Bishop of Rochester.
+After ordination, he served as a curate in Northumberland Heath from 1950 to 1953 and as an honorary chaplain to Chavasse.
 He later served as head of the Cambridge University Mission in Bermondsey, a boys club located in South London.
 In 1955, he was appointed editor and education secretary of the Evangelical Alliance and editor of the new Crusade magazine, created after Billy Graham's 1954 London mission.
 After leaving the Evangelical alliance in 1959, Dudley-Smith began serving with the Church Pastoral Aid Society, first as assistant secretary, and then as general secretary from 1965 until 1973.
 While serving there, Dudley-Smith started writing hymns, including "Tell Out, My Soul", written at Blackheath, London, in May 1961, with his first published hymns appearing in the 1965 Anglican Hymnbook.
 He also published the hymnals Youth Praise (1966; 1969) and Psalm Praise (1973).
 Dudley-Smith was part of what has been described as a British "hymn explosion" after World War II.

 From 1973 to 1981, Dudley-Smith served as Archdeacon of Norwich and as Bishop of Thetford from 1981 to 1991.
 He also served as president of the Evangelical Alliance from 1987 to 1992.
 He was chairman of the governors of Monkton Combe School from 1992 to 1997.